 We chose XGBoost instead.

 The reason was interpretability.
 In churn modelling, knowing why a customer is predicted to leave is as important as knowing that they will.
 If the model flags a spike in churn probability after a price increase, the marketing team can act on that signal specifically.
-A black-box neural network gives you a number — a transparent model gives you a story.
+A black-box neural network gives you a number.
+A transparent model gives you a story.
 For a team making daily decisions about where to spend retention budget, the story matters more than the last fraction of a percent of accuracy.

 Making the predictions trustworthy